gabrielmfern/intricate/README.md

 Optimizers the do just what you might think, they optimize.

-Specifically they optimize both the parameters a Layer allows them to optimize, as well as the Layer's gradients so that the Layer can use them to apply the optimized gradients on itself.
+Specifically they optimize both the parameters a Layer allows them to optimize, as well as the [Layer](#layers)'s gradients so that the Layer can use them to apply the optimized gradients on itself.

-This is useful for just having any type of impl of the `Optimizer` trait and then using it later which allows you to have any kind of Optimization on the training process you would like.
+This is useful because anyone using Intricate can develop and perhaps debug a Optimizer to see how well it does for certain use cases which is very good for where I want Intricate to go.
+All you have to do is create some struct that implements the `Optimizer` trait.

-Intricate currently only does have one optimizer since it is still on heavy development and still defining its architechture.
+Intricate currently only does have one optimizer since it is still on heavy development and changing architecture constantly so writing many implementations would be really annoying to change later.

 ### Loss Functions